TouchBistro/tb/README.md

 You run can run a service or playlist by running `tb up -s <service>` or `tb up -p <playlist>`. `tb` will install any dependencies it needs and then start your services in docker containers.

-`tb up` will start [lazydocker](https://github.com/jesseduffield/lazydocker).
+`tb up` will start [lazydocker](https://github.com/jesseduffield/lazydocker) if [enabled](#toggling-lazydocker).
 For more information about how to interact with it, check out [its README](https://github.com/jesseduffield/lazydocker/blob/master/README.md).
 You can quit lazydocker, and containers will continue to run.
 You can always run `lazydocker` again without having to restart your services.

 Try running `tb --help` or `tb up --help` to see what else you can do.